SOC 2

 Companies Dealing in Sensitive Data:

-Companies handling sensitive information, such as personal or financial records or health records, need a SOC 2 report.
-This applies to any company collecting, processing, or storing such sensitive data either for themselves or their clients (i.e., banks, healthcare providers, and e-commerce businesses).
+Companies handling sensitive information, such as personal, financial, and health records, need a SOC 2 report.
+This applies to any company collecting, processing, or storing such sensitive data (i.e., banks, healthcare providers, and e-commerce businesses).

 Businesses Partnering With Other Enterprises:

-Businesses engaging in partnerships or business relationships with other enterprises typically must present them with a SOC 2 report as proof of having adequate controls in place to secure sensitive data, prior to beginning negotiations.
+Businesses engaging in partnerships or business relationships with other enterprises typically must present them with a SOC 2 report as proof of having adequate controls in place to secure sensitive data, before beginning negotiations.

 Companies Required by Regulations:

-Certain industries are more heavily regulated than others, and organizations operating within those fields may be required by law or industry standards to secure a SOC 2 report.
+Organizations operating within certain regulated fields may be required by law or industry standards to secure a SOC 2 compliance report.
 Healthcare organizations in the US must abide by HIPAA, which mandates specific controls for protecting health information.

 Technology Companies:

-Tech companies like software developers, IT service providers, and online platforms often require a SOC 2 report as these entities typically manage substantial volumes of client data that must be managed securely and responsibly for client safety.
+Tech companies like software developers, IT service providers, and online platforms often require a SOC 2 audit report as they manage substantial volumes of client data that must be managed securely.

 Five Trust Service Criteria

-The SOC 2 report is organized around five Trust Service Criteria (TSCs), which form the core principles for any organization aiming to safeguard its systems and the information processed through them: Security, Availability, Processing Integrity, Confidentiality, and Privacy.
+The SOC 2 report is organized around five Trust Service Criteria (TSCs), which form the core principles for safeguarding its systems and the information processed through them: Security, Availability, Processing Integrity, Confidentiality, and Privacy.

 Security involves protecting system resources against unwarranted access; availability refers to access to products or services as per contract/service level agreement; processing integrity is defined as completeness, validity, and accuracy in system processing while confidentiality protects information designated as confidential; finally, privacy refers to safeguarding of personal information collected, retained disclosed by an entity and eventually discarded from them.